From classical theta functions to topological quantum field theory: The topological quantum field theory associated to theta functions

 Finally, $Z(\emptyset)={\mathbb C}$, because the only link in the void manifold is the empty link.
 Also, if $M=\Sigma\times [0,1]$, then the empty link in $M$ is the surgery diagram of the identity homeomorphism of $\Sigma$ and hence $Z(M,0)$ can be viewed as the identity map in $\mbox{End}(V(\Sigma))$.

-This TQFT is {\em hermitian}.
-Indeed, $V(\partial M)$, being a space of theta functions, has the inner product introduced in Section~\ref{sec:2}.
-On the other hand, if $M$ is a $3$-dimensional manifold and $M^*$ is the same manifold but with reversed orientation, then the surgery link $L^*$ of $M^*$ is the mirror image of the surgery link $L$ of $M$.
+This TQFT is {\em hermitian} because $V(\partial M)$, being a space of theta functions, has the inner product introduced in Section~\ref{sec:2}.
+And if $M$ is a $3$-dimensional manifold and $M^*$ is the same manifold but with reversed orientation, then the surgery link $L^*$ of $M^*$ is the mirror image of the surgery link $L$ of $M$.
 The invariant of $M$ is computed by smoothing the crossings in $L$ while the invariant of $M^*$ is computed by smoothing the crossings in $L^*$, whatever was a positive crossing in $L$ becomes a negative crossing in $L^*$ and vice-versa.
 Hence $\mbox{sign}(L^*)=-\mbox{sign}(L)$.
 Also, because for $t=e^{\frac{i\pi}{N}}$ one has $t^{-1}=\bar{t}$, and hence $\Omega(L^*)=\overline{\Omega(L)}$.
 It follows that

 as desired.